-The Fund is governed by an independent, eleven-member Board of Directors comprised of insurance industry elected and publicly appointed members.
-Regulatory oversight is provided by the Illinois Department of Insurance.
+The Fund is governed by an eleven member Board of Directors comprised of insurance industry and public appointees.
+Regulatory oversight is provided by the Illinois Department of Financial and Professional Regulation.

 MISSION STATEMENT

 The Illinois Mine Subsidence Insurance Fund is a taxable enterprise created by Statute to operate as a private solution to a public problem.
 The purpose of the Fund is to assure financial resources are available to owners of property damaged by mine subsidence.
 The Fund fills a gap in the insurance market for the benefit of Illinois property owners at risk of experiencing mine subsidence damage.